 When working within a practice however, being interested and therefore invested in the projects that they do and that you work on, is one of the most important factors to consider when applying for a position.

-Most practices have a specific building type that they predominantly specialise in (one-off houses, housing, education, public, hospitals, corporate etc), and so it is key that this captures your interest.
+Most practices have a specific building type that they predominantly specialize in (one-off houses, housing, education, public, hospitals, corporate etc), and so it is key that this captures your interest.

 Many larger practices will also work within other sectors, and this could offer the chance to experience a range of different building types and methods of working, which can be a great opportunity for students and newly qualified architects going into their first job who are yet to find their niche or just want a broad range of experiences.